wangzivector/apriltag_pose_estimation/README.md

    catkin_make # or catkin build
    ```

 2. Check and modify the configuration file `camera_parameter.yaml`.
-Include the used `tag_family` type, `tagsize`, and `camera specifications` listed in the file (More details below).
+Include the used `tag_family` type, `tagsize`, and `camera specifications` listed in the file (camera specifications can be obtained using Matlab calibration tool, details see: [Video](https://www.youtube.com/watch?v=x6YIwoQBBxA) or [Example](https://blog.csdn.net/qq_35451572/article/details/102663396)).

-   - Modify ros image topic in `camera_parameter.yaml` file, which is publishing RGB image for rosnode to subscribe, like this: `camera_name: /camera/color/image_raw`
+   - Modify ros image topic in `camera_parameter.yaml` file, which is publishing RGB image for rosnode to subscribe, like this: `camera_name: /camera/color/image_raw`.

     > (Of course, you need to publish the image yourself in advance.
 Otherwise (For those only have usb camera and use ROS), just plug the usb-cam and change the `camera_name` to `usb_cam`, like this: `camera_name: usb_cam`.
 It will work as the cmake version.
 And! it will help to publish tag-drawed images to topic `/apriltag/taged_image`, which you can view in Rviz).

 3. Run the ros node: